Pensions after death – a case study

 Achieving the right outcome

 If all of David’s pension had passed to Amanda outright on his death, it would have ultimately been passed to Harry and Olivia following Amanda’s death, which is likely to be after the age of 75.
-Although the inherited pension funds would be free from Inheritance Tax, they would be subject to Income Tax.
-By allowing some of David’s pensions fund to pass to his children now, this has provided them with additional financial security and allows them to access the money whenever they need to.
+Although the inherited pension funds would be free from Inheritance Tax, they would be subject to Income Tax as Harry and Olivia drew from their pension funds.
+By allowing some of David’s pensions fund to pass to his children now, this has provided them with additional financial security and allows them to access the money whenever they need to, free of Income Tax.

 Amanda was happy to be able to help both children financially now, in a tax-efficient way, while also ensuring she has her own financial security.